 - other PLMNs.

+??)
+In ii, iii and iv, the MS in satellite NG-RAN access mode shall exclude any PLMNs whose PLMN ID is in the list of " forbidden PLMNs in the country of UE location" which is operating with access technology "satellite NG-RAN".

 If successful registration is achieved, the MS indicates the selected PLMN.

 If registration cannot be achieved because no PLMNs are available and allowable, and the MS does not support access to RLOS, the MS indicates "no service" to the user, waits until a new PLMN is available and allowable and then repeats the procedure.

-If there were one or more PLMNs which were available and allowable, but an LR failure made registration on those PLMNs unsuccessful or an entry in any of the lists "forbidden location areas for roaming", "forbidden tracking areas for roaming", "5GS forbidden tracking areas for roaming", "forbidden location areas for regional provision of service", "forbidden tracking areas for regional provision of service", "5GS forbidden tracking areas for regional provision of service", or "CAG information list" prevented a registration attempt, the MS selects the first such PLMN again and enters a limited service state.
+If there were one or more PLMNs which were available and allowable, but an LR failure made registration on those PLMNs unsuccessful or an entry in any of the lists "forbidden location areas for roaming", "forbidden tracking areas for roaming", "5GS forbidden tracking areas for roaming", "forbidden location areas for regional provision of service", "forbidden tracking areas for regional provision of service", "5GS forbidden tracking areas for regional provision of service", "CAG information list", or is a PLMN whose PLMN ID is in the list of "forbidden PLMNs in the country of UE location" prevented a registration attempt, the MS selects the first such PLMN again and enters a limited service state.

 If: